 Make the vanilla cake:

 • Add all the dry ingredients (flour, sugar, baking powder and salt) to a large mixing bowl.
-Whisk until there are no lumps.
+Whisk until the mixture is well combined.
 Add all the wet ingredients (dairy-free milk, oil, vinegar and vanilla) and whisk until smooth.

 Assemble the vegan coffee cake: